zskylarli/Biomni/CONTRIBUTION.md

 ### 📊 Adding New Data

-**Requirements:**
-- Data must not overlap with existing datasets
-- Must have proper redistribution rights
-- Accessible download link required
+If the data source has web API, follow this process:

 **Steps:**
 1. **Verify uniqueness** - ensure no overlap with existing data
 2. **Prepare download link** with verified redistribution rights
+3. **Add a new query_XX function** to `biomni/tool/database.py`, follow the format from the other functions.

+If the data source has no API access, follow the below process:

+**Steps:**
+1. **Verify uniqueness** - ensure no overlap with existing data
+2. **Prepare download link** with verified redistribution rights
 3. **Add entry** to `data_lake_dict` in `biomni/env_desc.py`
 4. **Submit a pull request** with the download link

+Then, make a PR.

 ### 💻 Adding New Software